Sesame Street: 7 Similar Animated Shows You Must See

 With the tried and tested formula of employing a simple narrative containing obstacles that function as problems for the viewers to solve along with the characters, Disney’s first program for pre-school kids made use of some of its most iconic characters for educating and entertaining kids.
 The show utilized audience interaction to allow its viewers to actively get involved.

-Each episode contained a riddle which could be solved by multiple puzzles.
-These puzzles tested shape-recognition skills apart from linguistic and mathematical ones and the viewers were given a few seconds after each puzzle to solve it.
+Each episode contained a riddle that could be solved by multiple puzzles.
+These puzzles tested shape-recognition skills apart from linguistic and mathematical ones, and the viewers were given a few seconds after each puzzle to solve.
 Followed by that, the correct answer was shown, along with an explanation for the kids to cross-verify their responses.
-Disney received generally favourable reviews for its attempt to enter the edu-tainment genre.
+Disney received generally favorable reviews for its attempt to enter the edutainment genre.
 Its utilization of timeless characters and a light-hearted tone was praised as the kids could easily identify with its characters.

 4. Barney and Friends (1992-2009)